JoshPaulie/JoshPaulie.github.io/blog/lifestyle/mindfulness-redefining-the-end-goal.md

 ## Tips for meditation
 * Practice "active" meditation during your daily chores, like folding the laundry or doing the dishes.
 * Practice "traditional" meditation daily, by finding a quiet space and observing your thoughts.
 (Why am I relaxed?
 Why am I stressed?
 Why am I hot?
 How does the room smell?
 How does the wind sound against my ears?)
-* Pick a frequent occurrences (washing your hands, starting your car) to tie your practice to.
+* Pick a frequent occurrence (washing your hands, starting your car) to tie your practice to.
 For example, anytime I'm washing my hands I'm taking a second to stop thinking about my day and solely focus on washing my hands.
 You'll begin to notice how impactful these pauses can be
 * Read, read, read!
 There's lot of wonderful (secular, science based) books that take a deep dive into the lasting impact of mindfulness.
 But be careful!
 There's a lot of nonsense out there.
 Avoid sensational titles and seek out well researched books written by psychologist, psychiatrist, etc. Most gurus are filled to the brim with baloney.